kanpov/archivedwebsite/_posts/2022-08-22-wrapping-up-the-summer.markdown

 - Since NL1.10, I've also been focusing a ton on resuming my efforts of trying to learn competitive programming.
 - I've decided to switch from C++ to Python as my main competitive programming language for a variety of reasons:
-  - C++'s standard library lacked or obscured tons of fundamental features, such as extensive string manipulation, iterator utilities, collection tools like Python's `map`, `filter`, `any`, `all`, `zip`, `enumerate` and others
+  - C++'s standard library lacked or obscured tons of fundamental features, such as extensive string manipulation, iterator utilities, collection tools like Python's `map`, `filter`, `any`, `all`, `zip`, `enumerate` and others.
-  - C++ heavily compromises on speed of writing code for the sake of runtime performance, but I believe being able to quickly prototype algorithms in invaluable in a competitive context
+  - C++ heavily compromises on speed of writing code for the sake of runtime performance, but I believe being able to quickly prototype algorithms is invaluable in a competitive context.
-  - There are much more learning resources for Python provided by the competitions that I'm trying to participate in
+  - There are much more learning resources for Python provided by the competitions that I'm trying to participate in.
-- So, I've taken two multi-month courses on [Stepik](https://stepik.org) for learning Python that cover various basic and intermediate topics
+- So, I've taken two multi-month courses on [Stepik](https://stepik.org) for learning Python that cover various basic and intermediate topics.
 - The first course goes through the basics of programming, so I flew through it pretty easily:
   - Console I/O and simple arithmetic
   - Branching and basic data types